Home remedies for knee pain have always been popular but even more since the onset of coronavirus.

 It can be very tempting to stop moving around if you have knee pain, but in many cases, movement actually helps.
 If you have recently injured your knee, yes it is really important to rest and avoid aggravating activities, but stopping completely actually makes things worse.
 LEARN MORE >

 For people with long term knee pain, or conditions such as knee arthritis, keeping the knee moving is extra important.
 When the knee moves, blood and fluid are pumped through the joint bringing with them fresh oxygen and nutrients and carrying away inflammatory chemicals and excess fluid, which all help to reduce knee pain and swelling.

 Not only will it help reduce knee pain, regular movement also helps reduce knee stiffness and keeps the knee strong and flexible.
 It is also good for your other joints and muscles too.

 Being overweight place extra force through the knee joint and puts you at extra risk of developing knee pain and conditions such as knee arthritis.
 Obesity also leads to inflammation in joints also resulting in pain.

-It may feel daunting to think about trying to lose weight with knee pain and coronavirus restrictions are making it much harder to get out and exercise and limiting what foods you can get hold of, but there are lots of things you can do at home.
+It may feel daunting to think about trying to lose weight with knee pain and coronavirus restrictions made it harder to get out and exercise and in some cases are limiting what foods you can get hold of, but there are lots of things you can do at home.

 A healthy diet is a balanced one that is high in fruit, vegetables and fibre, and low in meat and fats.
 There is brilliant advice on this on the NHS UK website "Eating A Balanced Diet".
 It also has a BMI calculator to help you check whether you are a healthy weight.